David-yamayama/David-yamayama/README.md

 ## About me

-I'm currently studying to become a Fullstack JS Developer in a French bootcamp, La Capsule : <br>
+I'm currently studying to become a Software Engineer in a French school, EPITECH ! : <br>
 🚀 React/ React Native/ Next.js / Redux / MongoDB / Express 🚀

 - 🔭 &nbsp; **I am passionate and happy as a Web Developer**